 Italian Home Renovation Floor Plans

 I’m not sure I’m a chalet kind of girl.
-At least not full time anyway.
+At least not full-time anyway.
 I’m leaning Scandi-Nordic meets Californian Boho.
 Thankfully everything I’ve shown Paolo as inspiration gets a thumbs up so far.
 A vintage poster is probably about as far as I’ll go with this Alpine theme.
-Which one do you like best?

 Italian Home Renovation Open Floor Plans